3 ways to define a JavaScript class

 }

-To instantiate an object of the Apple class, set some properties and call methods you can do the following:
+To instantiate an object using the Apple constructor function, set some properties and call methods you can do the following:

 var apple = new Apple('macintosh');